verrazzano/docs/content/en/docs/setup/install/installation.md

 To use a different profile with the above example, set the `VZ_PROFILE` environment variable to the name of the profile you want to install.

-If an error occurs, you can check the log output of the installation:
+If an error occurs, check the log output of the installation:
 ```
 $ kubectl logs -n verrazzano-install \
     -f $(kubectl get pod \